Walt-H/real-python-interview-question/README.md

 Given a very poor (very real) list of requirements, make a Python console program that fulfills them.

 Here is the actual task requirements.
-They are very informal, but from my experience, is typical of lazy analyst lol.
+They are very informal, but from my experience, is typical of lazy analyst lol:

 ---